jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.3.5 =
+* NEW option to display score as percentage
+* NEW option to adjust score formatting
+* NEW option to adjust current question label
+* NEW option to adjust question formatting
+* BUG FIX: hides "Quiz: " prefix from question name

 = 1.3.4 =
 * NEW option to customize the text of the final button before displaying results
 * BUG FIX: disables answer inputs when displayed with response messaging (thanks @mirgcire!)